 Freelance legal writing is a broad field that can encompass several different writing styles.
 Some freelance writers work on technical, legal documents.
 For instance, freelance brief writers write legal documents, including motions, memorandums, and briefs, based on the needs of their clients.
 Legal analysis writers summarize case law, analyze trends, and prepare reports for attorneys to use in case preparation.
 Legal correspondents do similar kinds of work, but geared towards the commercial market rather than other attorneys.

 Other legal writers do less technical work.
-They prepare blog posts and features that help promote the work of legal firms, articles for newspapers and magazines that cover court cases or other legal news, and corporate marketing materials.
+They prepare blog posts and features that help promote the work of legal firms.
+These include articles for newspapers and magazines that cover court cases or other legal news, and corporate marketing materials.

 As you can see, there are a number of different avenues for freelance writers who want to pursue legal writing.
-Some of them may be a little easier to break into if you have a legal background, such as brief writing, while others can be approached in much the way you would any kind of freelance writing.
+Some of them may be a little easier to break into if you have a legal background, such as brief writing.
+Others can be approached in much the way you would any kind of freelance writing.

 Starting in the Niche

-The legal industry has its own language, so it is a good idea to spend some time learning the lingo either before you start applying for freelance writing jobs or as you are building up your portfolio of freelance writing samples.
+The legal industry has its own language.
+It is a good idea to spend some time learning the lingo either before you start applying for freelance writing jobs or as you are building up your portfolio of freelance writing samples.

-As with all freelance writing work, it is a good idea to solicit reviews from clients that you can use as references or post on your website.
-Seeing that other attorneys or people in the legal field have used your work will make other potential clients more confident about hiring you for work.
-Similarly, be sure to keep all of your legal writing work as samples and update your portfolio regularly to reflect your experience.
-If you want to work on legal writing in particular, then it can be helpful to eventually have only legal writing samples in your portfolio.
-It will show clients that you are committed to the industry exclusively, so you’re more likely to be knowledgeable about trends and other issues in the industry.
+It is also a good idea to solicit reviews from clients that you can use as references or post on your website.
+Seeing that other people in the legal field have used your work will make potential clients more confident about hiring you.
+Similarly, be sure to keep your legal writing work for samples to update your portfolio regularly.
+If you want to work on legal writing exclusively, then it can be helpful to eventually have only legal writing samples in your portfolio.
+It will show clients that you are committed to the industry, so you’re more likely to be knowledgeable about law trends and other issues.

 Paying Attention to Industry-Specific Demands

-There are a few things that freelance legal writers need to pay attention to that they may not have experienced with other writing projects.
+There are a few things that freelance legal writers need to pay special attention to.
+These industry-specific demands will differ from other writing projects you may have worked on.
 If you are going to be working on memos, briefs, contracts, or other legal documents for a client, discretion and confidentiality are a must.
 Your client may require you to sign a confidentiality agreement before performing any work, but even if he or she doesn’t, not being treating legal documents with the highest level of discretion possible can destroy your chances of working in the field.
 This also includes the way you handle documents provided to you by the client.
-For instance, you can’t leave them open on a shared computer or keep them in a place where they may be reasonably seen by another person.
+For instance, you can’t leave them open on a shared computer.

-In addition, you may have to be extremely careful about the words that you choose, especially if you are creating ad copy or content marketing services for law firms.
-There are strict rules about the titles that can be used and using terms like “best” or “top” when referring to attorneys and law firms.
+In addition, you may have to be extremely careful about the words that you choose.
+This is especially true if you are creating ad copy or content marketing services for law firms.
+There are strict rules about the titles that can be used.
+You must also avoid using terms like “best” or “top” when referring to attorneys and law firms.
 You also cannot offer legal advice in writing and may need to include a disclaimer on the pieces you write.
-It’s important to follow these rules explicitly, as failing to do so could leave your client vulnerable to fines and other repercussions, which will further compromise your chances of developing other clients.
+It’s important to follow these rules explicitly.
+Failing to do so could leave your client vulnerable to fines and other repercussions, which will further compromise your chances of developing other clients.

-Legal freelance writing jobs aren’t as plentiful as other kinds of writing work—and that is a good thing for people in the field, as it helps to make a narrower list of clients and ensures that the compensation is good.
+Legal freelance writing jobs aren’t as plentiful as other kinds of writing work.
+That’s a good thing for people in the field.
+It helps to make a narrower list of clients and ensures that the compensation is good.
 The benefit of being a member of Writers Work is that you don’t have to spend hours digging through work that isn’t suited to your needs to find the few legal writing opportunities and instead can use our Job Finder to find legal writing jobs from across the web.
 You can also take advantage of the Writers Marketplace to create a profile to advertise your services so that clients can find you directly when they need a legal writer.
 Join our writers’ community today and start building your legal freelance writing career!